Mark Sultan on Free Jazz, People Not Getting His Music, and "Doing Some Drugs"

 It's about a whole bunch of stuff, but I like to believe it's multi-faceted, as well.
 Yeah, it can be about one chord.
 Just the primitive squeezing the life force out of one thing, and making it amazing.
 It can be about not being able to play at all, and doing a bad cover of something.
 It could be a million things.
 It can be "no rules at all and fuck everything" and this is what I'm doing.
 [It's] the attitude and ethos I think is awesome.
 It's all the same to me, but people can't accept that [adopts a whiny voice] "It's eight minutes, and, c'mon there's no Chuck Berry solo?"
 I'm like, c'mon.
 Open your mind a bit.
 Do some drugs, holy shit.
 Just do some fucking drugs!
 Do them!
 Jesus Christ.

 When the Sub Pop record came out, I remember talking to someone about the Joe Meek cover, and someone told me it was just too mellow.
-I remember thinking, I don't know -- maybe you're just bored because there's swimming around in your head to just sit down and chill a minute and listen to something.
+I remember thinking, I don't know -- maybe you're just bored because there's nothing swimming around in your head.
+It's great to sit down and chill a minute and listen to something.

 It's funny, because those same kind of people, whenever I got a negative review or says something like that, [those people are] spinning Pavement or whatever a second later, "Yes sir."
 People just full of shit, essentially.
 But I totally get it if you don't like my music.
 Sometimes I don't like my music.
 That's fine, you know?
 But essentially, a lot of people will like or not like something based on a lot of other factors.
 80% of which are not based on what's going on in their heart or mind.
 So many people think they're not consumers.
 Oh no, mainstream radio, that's bullshit.
 But they have the same ideas as those people in listening and the way they choose their music.